Point interactions and singular solutions to semilinear elliptic equations: Introduction

-where the Laplacian is replaced by a point interaction operator $\Delta_{\alpha}$.
+where the Laplacian is replaced by a point-interaction operator $-\Delta_{\alpha}$.

+Our first goal is to establish this correspondence in a rigorous and complete way, showing that the point-interaction formulation provides indeed an operator-theoretic realization of the singular behavior arising in \eqref{eq:singular_elliptic}.

+The correspondence is formulated in Theorems \ref{th:main_equivalence} and \ref{th:equivalence-weak}, which identify two qualitatively different regimes.
+In the setting of Theorem \ref{th:main_equivalence}, referred to as the \emph{Trace Regime}, the regular part is continuous.
+In this case, the relation between the coefficient of the singular component and the value of the regular part at $x=0$ exactly reproduces the boundary condition defining the domain of $\Delta_\alpha$, for a unique choice of the parameter $\alpha\in\mathbb R$.
+Conversely, in the regime described by Theorem \ref{th:equivalence-weak}, referred to as the \emph{Free Regime}, the regular part is itself singular at the origin.
+As a consequence, no trace condition can be imposed and no distinguished value of $\alpha$ is selected.

+In the Trace Regime, there is also a natural variational setting associated with \eqref{eq:point_elliptic1}, which is rigorously described in Theorem \ref{th:main_equivalence}.

-Our second goal is to exploit this equivalence and the natural functional setting associated with \eqref{eq:point_elliptic1}, in order to recast the existence and qualitative analysis of singular solutions into a convenient variational framework.
-Restricting to the source case, we obtain new results on singular solutions to \eqref{eq:singular_elliptic}.
-More precisely, we prove the existence of infinitely many such solutions by applying the mountain-pass method to a suitable action functional.
-When $d=2$, we also provide a structure theorem for positive solutions and establish the existence of infinitely many singular \emph{nodal} (sign-changing) solutions.
-To the best of our knowledge, these results are new and indicate that the connection between problems \eqref{eq:singular_elliptic} and \eqref{eq:point_elliptic1} is both effective and promising.
+Our second goal is to exploit this variational framework to investigate the existence and qualitative properties of solutions to \eqref{eq:singular_elliptic}.
+Restricting to the source case, we first prove Theorem \ref{th:main_critical_points} on the existence of infinitely many radial singular solutions, by applying the mountain-pass method of Ambrosetti-Rabinowitz to the action functional associated with the point interaction.
+This result is of independent interest, as it allows us to recover classical results through variational arguments.
+Moreover, in the case $d=2$, we obtain two further relevant consequences.
+The first one, Theorem \ref{th:structure}, is a structure result, identifying singular ground states (i.e., positive solutions to \eqref{eq:singular_elliptic}) with minimizers of the action.
+The second one, Theorem \ref{th:nodal}, gives the existence of infinitely many singular \emph{nodal} (sign-changing) solutions.
+To the best of our knowledge, these results are new and suggest that the connection between problems \eqref{eq:singular_elliptic} and \eqref{eq:point_elliptic1} is both effective and promising.